-Please be in prayer for these-proplet-Harry Hyara - Graduate Students 4 p.m.
+Graduate Students 4 p.m.
 Nov.
-27,29 Registrar's Office Seniors (graduating 10:30 a.m.-noon Registrar's Office in May or summer 2-3:30 p.m. of 1974.
+27,29 Registrar's Office Dec.
+4 Seniors (graduating 10:30 a.m.-noon Registrar's Office in May or summer 2-3:30 p.m. of 1974.
 Need not Nov.
-26-30; december 26:30; december 26: The second stage of 41, oed disease! is 'latent Middlers (29+ hours 2:30 - 4 p.m.
+26-30; confer with advisors) Dec.
+3,4 Middlers (29+ hours 2:30 - 4 p.m.
 Chapel, Appleby completed by end Dec.
-7. Of fall semester) Juniors (0-29 hours) 2-4 p.m.
-Chapel, Appleby and Dec.
+7 of fall semester) Juniors (0-29 hours) 2-4 p.m.
+Chapel, Appleby Dec.
 6 Get registration materials from Registrar's Office.
 Confer with your advisor (see his office door for schedule and set up an appointment).
 Some sections (survey courses, etc.) will be pre-enrolled in the same sections for the spring semester.
-If you have a class during registration times, don't miss the class-you can get pre-registered after the class.
+If you have a class during registration times, don't miss the class--you can get pre-registered after the class.
 (Cont., next page) PRE-REGISTRATION (cont.)
 If you do not see your advisor and you do not pre-register you will have to register at the scheduled time on Jan.
-18, 1974.
-Registration is final after you pay up at and you pick up a receipt or permit from the Business Office.
+18, 1974. that enrollment for the fall Registration is final after you pay up at and you pick up a receipt or permit from the Business Office.
 You can pick up class cards from the Registrar's Office after you pay your fees.
 At the first meeting of each class next semester, you'll have to present your class card.
 Classes start Jan.
-22.

-make them up have sent their Education Today," which ht gtvet mtnet it itertesing quantities.
+22. # make them up have sent their atnet it itertesing quantities. meeting Hov.
+13-15 in Charleston.
 CAUTHEN OF FOREIGN MISSION BOARD TO BE MISSIONARY DAY SPEAKER NOV.
-29 Dr. Baker James Cauthen, executive secretary of the land as Foreign Mission Board of the Southern Baptist Convention, will be guest speaker in a Missionary Day observance here Thursday.
+29 In his report, on the six a Dr. Baker James Cauthen, executive secretary of the years the number of seminary leader is more Foreign Mission Board of the Southern Baptist Convention, will decreased, but said, "During that Plason said be guest speaker in a Missionary Day observance here Thursday.

 The board headed by Cauthen directs the work of our 2,500 foreign missionaries who work in 77 countries.
-Cauthen is himself a foreign missionary, having worked in southeastern China during World War II.
-A native of Huntsville, Tex., Cauthen received the B.A. degree from Stephen F. Austin College, the M.A. from Baylor University and the master and doctor of theology degrees from Southwestern Baptist Theological Seminary.
-He also has been awarded several honorary degrees.
-He served as pastor in Fort Worth, Tex., and taught at Southwestern Seminary before being appointed in 1939 as missionary to China.
+Cauthen is himself a foreign missionary, having worked in southeastern China during World War II. and the same sold the same of the tase of the same A native of Huntsville, Tex., Cauthen received the B.A. degree from Stephen F. Austin College, the M.A. from Baylor University and the master and doctor of theology degrees from Southwestern Baptist Theological Seminary.
+He also has been awarded several honorary degrees. study for church-related vocations Southern Baptist churches display He served as pastor in Fort Worth, Tex., and taught at Southwestern Seminary before being appointed in 1939 as missionary to China.
 In 1945 he was elected secretary for the Orient by the Foreign Mission Board.
 In 1953, he was made executive secretary.
 He is married to the former Eloise Glass.
-They have two children. prist advance in old or new, but Southeastern abares in this colstrar, reported recently secting Nov.
-13-15 in Charleston ...
+They have two children. animobasds twofils isve tasmiloras al essential ybesis .